anuket-project/anuket-specifications/doc/tech/README.md

 <a name="4.1.3"></a>
 #### 4.1.3 Device Sharing with SR-IOV & IOMMU.

-Unlike Direct assignment, this method allows a hardware device to be shared amongst many workloads where each workload has an exclusive access to one region of the device (known as VF).
+This method partitions a hardware device into multiple regions (known as VFs), and uses Direct Assignment to provide workloads exclusive access to one or more of those regions (VFs), thereby bypassing the hypervisor and simultaneously allowing multiple workloads to share the same device.

 For this method to be possible, the IO device need to support Single Root Input Output Virtualization (SR-IOV) which allows it to present itself as multiple devices, known as Physical Functions, PFs, and Virtual Functions, VFs as presented in **Figure 6**.